hopecaogit/sinatra/README.md

 - An AWS user with EC2 Full access permission
 - Install AWS cli
 - Configure AWS cli.
 This deploy using cli default profile.
-To use a different profile, please add --profile to cli in shell scripts, and to replace the AMI ID in deploy.sh with an Ubuntu AMI ID from the region you intend to deploy.
+To use a different profile, please add --profile to cli in shell scripts.

 ## Files
 All these shell scripts take one parameter, resource filename.